FraserCampbell1/BearableTechTest/README.md

 ## Instructions

 Please use your imagination and pretend this app is a cohesive early version of Bearable.
+Bearable is an app for a) recording data and b) visualising it.

 Once you've followed the setup and have the app running you should see a Home screen which should be used for the new feature and an Impacts screen which shows the impacts data for energy and has some bugs to fix.

 ### Mood entries